Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 If we need to handle more than one kind of exception, we can add an infinite number of `except` clauses.
 Much like the `if..elif` statements, the raised exception will check if it matches one-at-a-time, starting from the top.

 This example will run the `try` clause.
-If an exception is raised, it will check if the exception is a ` ` first.
-If it isn't, then it will check if it's ` `.
-Finally, if it isn't ` `, then it will check if it's ` `.
+If an exception is raised, it will check if the exception is a `ZeroDivisionError ` first.
+If it isn't, then it will check if it's `UnboundLocalError`.
+Finally, if it isn't `UnboundLocalError`, then it will check if it's `NameError`.

 ```python